 Agendas should be sent out as early as possible, preferably with the meeting request.
 Prepared participants make for better meetings, simple as that.

 Spend time wisely

 When facilitating meetings, allocating time for agenda items can be tricky but it gets easier with experience.
 Be as realistic as possible and adjust along the way.
 Because you are in charge, you will need to make judgement calls on when time should be up for an item (or if a few extra minutes will serve the meeting’s purpose).

 Be careful not to rush or stress your presenters and participants.
 Yes, you need to keep the timing, but there is nothing worse than a facilitator who constantly reminds everyone that “there’s not much time left”.
 If this is something familiar to your meetings now, you need to adjust how you’re planning (or not planning) for meetings.

 The fruits of good agenda planning are that everyone leaves the meeting knowing what they need to do.
 Follow up with a summary of the meeting, noting all the agreements and who has taken responsibility for what actions.

 As preparation and agenda-making are important, so is keeping everything organized and together.
 FirstAgendas meeting tool makes preparing for, holding and following-up on meetings easier and more fun.
-Our cloud-based app stores everything you need in one place.
-Curious to find out more?
-Read on our website or try the app for free right now.
+Our AI based app automates your meetings minutes for you.